 This company is mainly known worldwide for selling product in large quantities, but the big noise they are making in Iceland is mostly because of pricing.
 They offer a wide range of articles – I would even say you can find anything you need there: reading glasses, car tires, all types of food, baked goods, underwear… It will be the first Costco in Europe to prepare sushi on the store and they will even sell medication.
 Alcohol will be available for company card holders for the first time, as the sale of alcohol was monopolized by the Government until now.

 Besides this incredible wide range of products at convenient prices, is the fuel price which has caused a great fuss among the population.
 They sell outside the store the cheapest fuel in Iceland.
-They sell at 169.9 ISK per liter, 15.8 kronas lower than the former cheapest branch.
+They sell at 169.9 ISK per liter, 15.8 kronas lower than the former cheapest branch of Iceland gas station.
 There is a shocking difference if we compare for N1 or Olís where the liter is sold at 199.9 ISK.
 This is probably the most scandalous topic regarding Costco opening, as the Icelandic fuel companies have been accused of negotiating prices and some of them have even been fined because of this fact.

 Immediately people have started comparing prices with other companies and sharing their thoughts.
 Many consumers, as the managing director of FÍB, the association of Icelandic vehicle owners, are asking for explanations about those price differences from the fuel companies.
 There is a Facebook group where people share experiences and items bought at Costco Iceland and compare prices.